riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

 The ROB must know the PC of every inflight instruction.
 This information is used in the following situations:

--  Any instruction could cause an exception, in which the “exception pc" (epc) must be known.
+-  Any instruction could cause an exception, in which the "exception pc" (epc) must be known.

 -  Branch and jump instructions need to know their own PC for for target